Asbyx/AlifeRLPipeline/README.md

 - **Launch training**: Simply launch a rewardor and then a generator training, based on the labeled simulations.

 # WIP
+- fix labeler.
+Try everything since everything has changed (massive refactor using the dataset manager)
 - Integrate feedback
 - Labeler:
     - Propose to wipe existing pairs and regenerate an arbitrary number of pairs